In Search of Riverglass…Finding Unschooling…

 I have learned that this is the only way to find glass.
 Other people complain to me of never finding any, even accusing me of taking it all.
 But I know there’s more glass there…you just have to train your eyes to study ONLY the path directly in front of you...train your eyes to distinguish even the smallest visible corner of a piece of glass amongst the zillions of pebbles.

 One day this summer while I was searching for riverglass and contemplating life, I thought about how these fears and concerns reminded me of those that come from people new to understanding unschooling, those who are having trouble seeing the world from an unschooling perspective because their vision is blocked by the definitions of learning that were handed to them by the schools.
-At the forefront of my mind were the questions presented to me by a woman at the last conference at which I spoke.
-“What if my child is never interested in knowing how to do long division unless I make him?
+At the forefront of my mind were the questions presented to me by a woman at a conference at which I spoke in 2005.
+She asked, “What if my child is never interested in knowing how to do long division unless I make him?
 What if my child never cares about knowing where Italy is?
 What about the holes that will be in our children’s educations?”

-And time after time, life provides me with proof that this trust is well-rewarded...because every single time I venture to the river shore, I Find Glass.
+And time after time, life provides me with proof that this trust is well-rewarded…because every single time I venture to the river shore, I Find Glass.
 I find really beautiful and perfect and smooth and sweetly colored glass.
 I find glass I could not have imagined finding—treasures that exceed my own idea and definitions of what I wanted or thought I could find.
 Had I limited my search to only those ideas that my brain was capable of conceiving, I’d surely have passed right over the really unique and glorious pieces.
-Had I filled my mind with the panic, the worry, the lack, the holes, then I would be blind to the glory of the pieces that were there in front of me, the ones that I was seeing and finding and holding and honoring.
+Had I filled my mind with the panic, the worry, the lack, the holes, then I would be blind to the beauty of the pieces that were there in front of me.
+I’d be seeing rocks instead of the amazing pieces of glass that I was finding and holding and honoring.

 And what’s really cool and never ceases to amaze me is that just when I thought I had walked a path so much and so often that I couldn’t POSSIBLY find another piece of glass there, I Do.
-Those well-trodden paths ~ from the river to the cabin, from the cabin to the river ~ reward my trust with my awareness of and attention drawn to even the smallest piece of glass, renewing my faith and my hope.
+Those well-trodden paths ~ from the river to the cabin, from the cabin to the river ~ reward my trust by drawing my attention to even the smallest piece of glass, renewing my faith and my hope.

 I loved listening to her story.
 I could feel her passion for the dance, how much it meant to her beyond her teaching it, and I felt happy to think that she was doing what she loved for her life’s work.